 These children?
 They’ll only be in my home for a short time.
 They’ll be mine forever, but they’ll never again need everything from me.
 Once they’ve outgrown my lap, they’ll never truly fit there again (although they’ll always be welcome).
 This is it.

 So I tucked my son under my arm as we headed back upstairs.
 Then after the kids were shuffled to their rooms for the night, I got out a pen and started writing this list.
-Because… I have a feeling I’m not the only mom who wants to savor her kids while she has them, even if it is harder than we expected. 😉
+Because… I have a feeling I’m not the only mom who wants to savor her kids while she still has them, even if it is harder than we expected. 😉

 32 Ways to Savor Your Children While You Have Them